admhpr/knowmail/notes/02-authentication-with-google-oauth.md

 //---------------------------------------------------------
 app.get(
   "/auth/google",
-  passport.authenticate('google', {
+  passport.authenticate("google", {
-    scope: ['profile', 'email'] // What access we want to have })
+    scope: ["profile", "email"] // What access we want to have })
 );
 ```

 If we try to enter `'http://localhost:5000/auth/google'` in our browser, we'll get an error: `redirect_uri_mismatch`.
 The url for this error is:

 ```
 https://accounts.google.com/o/oauth2/v2/auth?response_type=code&redirect_uri=http%3A%2F%2Flocalhost%3A5000%2Fauth%2Fgoogle%2Fcallback&scope=profile%20email&client_id=900103340416-ncphrm92c4m8taktob1nm9vhj0lmspso.apps.googleusercontent.com
 ```